-Commissioner Landis suspends William Cox indefinitely after the Phillies owner acknowledges to making some "sentimental" bets on his team not knowing it was against the rules.
-The gambling allegations first surfaced in July when the club's recently fired manager, Bucky Harris, revealed he had evidence that his former boss was wagering on games played by Philadelphia.
+Commissioner Landis suspends William Cox indefinitely after the Phillies owner acknowledges making some "sentimental" bets on his team, not knowing it was against the rules.
+The gambling allegations first surfaced in July, when the club's recently fired manager, Bucky Harris, revealed he had evidence that his former boss was wagering on Philadelphia's games.

-Future Hall of Fame southpaw Warren Spahn is purchased by the Mets from the Braves.
+The Mets purchase Future Hall of Fame southpaw Warren Spahn from the Braves.
 In addition to serving on the club's coaching staff, the crafty southpaw will post a 4-12 record in twenty appearances.

-Bill Virdon is named to take over for the retiring Danny Murtaugh as the manager of the world champion Pirates.
-Murtaugh, however will return to the Pittsburgh dugout during the 1973 season to replace his replacement.
+The Pirates name Bill Virdon, who will guide Pittsburgh to a 96-59 finish and a divisional flag in his managerial debut, to take over for the retiring Danny Murtaugh as the World Champion Pirates manager.
+The Bucs' former skipper will return to the dugout during the 1973 season to replace his replacement.

 Steve Sax signs a three-year deal as a free agent with the Yankees worth $3.75 million.
-The former NL Rookie of the year will replace fan-favorite Willie Randolph at second base, and Randolph will sign with the World Champion Dodgers replacing Sax.
+The former NL Rookie of the Year will replace fan-favorite Willie Randolph at second base, and Randolph will sign with the World Champion Dodgers, taking Sax's spot.

 While visiting his wife's family and scheduled to be the best man at a wedding later in the day, Joe Kennedy awakes and collapses in the bedroom at 1:00 am and dies unexpectedly.
 The 6'4", 250-pound Blue Jays southpaw reliever, who signed with the club in September after being released by the Diamondbacks, also played for the A's, Rockies, and Devil Rays during his seven-year career.

-The woeful Reds bullpen gets a big boost with the signing of free-agent Francisco Cordero to a four-year, $46 million contract.
-The 32-year old former Brewers closer collected 44 saves in 51 chances while posting a 2.98 ERA with Milwaukee last season.
+The woeful Reds bullpen gets a big boost when they sign free-agent Francisco Cordero to a four-year, $46 million contract.
+The 32-year-old former Brewers closer collected 44 saves in 51 chances while posting a 2.98 ERA with Milwaukee last season.

 Aubrey Huff agrees to a $22 million, two-year deal to stay with the World Champions Giants.
-Last January, San Francisco signed the 33-year old to a one-year contract with the hope he could provide some pop in the middle of the batting order, and the first baseman/outfielder did not disappoint hitting a team-leading 26 home runs along with 86 RBIs.
+Last January, San Francisco signed the 33-year-old to a one-year contract hoping he could provide some pop in the middle of the batting order, and the first baseman/outfielder did not disappoint, hitting a team-leading 26 home runs along with 86 RBIs.

-The oft-injured Grady Sizemore agrees to a one-year, incentive-laden contract to stay with the Indians, after the club declined his $9 million option for 2012.
-The Tribe will pay the 29-year-old All-star outfielder $5 million next season along with the opportunity for him to make another $4 million based on plate appearances and another $500,000 if he is selected comeback player of the year.
+The oft-injured Grady Sizemore agrees to a one-year, incentive-laden contract to stay with the Indians after the club declined his $9 million option for 2012.
+The Tribe will pay the 29-year-old All-Star outfielder $5 million next season, along with the opportunity to make another $4 million based on plate appearances and another $500,000 if he is selected comeback player of the year.